-We feed good quality puppy food from the time they start on solids at 3 weeks.
-Pups get fed small amounts of jelly meat four times a day with puppy biscuits added to their diet from 4 weeks, fresh water is available at all times.
+Pups get fed jelly meat and or raw meat with puppy biscuits added to their diet from 4 weeks, fresh water is available at all times.

 Echo's puppies at 4 weeks eating biscuits

 Tip: Never feed from the hand unless training with treats.
-We don't hand any of our food to our dogs while we're eating, if we do have scraps it's given on their dinner plates at their dinner time.
+We don't hand feed any of our food to our dogs while we're eating, if we do have scraps it's given in their dinner bowls at their dinner time.
 This prevents dogs from standing by you or anyone else expecting to have food handed to them when humans are eating.
-We have some of our dogs living inside and because we never give human food from our hands we can eat in front of any of our dogs with them totally ignoring us and carrying on with doing their own thing.
+We have some of our dogs living inside and because we never give food from our hands we can eat in front of any of our dogs with them totally ignoring us and carrying on with doing their own thing.

 Tip: Good sized marrow bones from the butcher are best, dogs spend many hours chewing through to the marrow, keeping them entertained.